-Probiotic quinoa pudding is similar to tapioca or rice pudding.
-This is a base recipe that can be flavoured with chocolate, butterscotch and more!
-See the bottom of the post for some delicious options.
+Banana quinoa pudding is a deliciously creamy dessert, similar to tapioca or rice pudding.
+This simple and healthy recipe can be flavored with chocolate, cinnamon spice, and more!
+See the section above for 6 flavor options.

 - Yield: 4–6 servings 1x